formio/help.form.io/_paragraphs/userguide/roles-and-permissions/permissions.md

     ![](https://cloud.githubusercontent.com/assets/13321142/9473023/2e78dfc4-4b1e-11e5-9955-70ae0ab48e36.png)

 2. Assign permissions by clicking the **Permissions** button located at the top right of the page within a form or resource.
 Each permission may be assigned a role or more than one role, by clicking in the Roles field.
 After assigning roles to your Permissions, click the **Save** button at the bottom.
-Remember, you can always add, delete, and edit role at anytime.
+Remember, you can always add, delete, and edit a role at anytime.

-<p class="note"> Reminder: The Project owner will have all permissions to any Form and Resource submissions by default.</p>
+<p class="note"> The Project owner will have all permissions to any Form and Resource submissions by default.</p>